Learn more about the Purdue Veterinary Technology Distance Learning Program

 For information about how to apply for Financial Aid and important dates, click here.

-For financial aid information specific to the VTDL program, click here.
+The VTDL program is a part-time program and cannot be taken full-time.
+Financial aid eligibility is limited.
+For further financial aid information specific to the VTDL program, click here.

 For current fees, click here